litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 .. tip::
-    In this instance, the default has been set to :obj:`None`, since we don't want to do any filtering if no ``done`` status is specified.
+    In this instance, the default has been set to :obj:`None`, since we do not want to do any filtering if no ``done`` status is specified.
 If instead you wanted to only display not-done items by default, you could set the value to :obj:`False` instead.